vcon-dev/vcon-server/server/links/datatrails/datatrails-link-readme.md

 ## Configuration

-To use the DataTrails Asset Link, you need to configure it in your conserver setup.
+The DataTrails Link requires minimal configuration in the conserver setup.
-Add the following to your conserver configuration file, replacing `"<your_client_id>"` and `"<your_client_secret>"` with your actual [DataTrails API credentials](https://docs.datatrails.ai/developers/developer-patterns/getting-access-tokens-using-app-registrations/).
+Add the following to the conserver configuration file, replacing `"<your_client_id>"` and `"<your_client_secret>"` with the actual [DataTrails API credentials](https://docs.datatrails.ai/developers/developer-patterns/getting-access-tokens-using-app-registrations/).

 ```yaml
 links: